bredelings/BAli-Phy/benchmarks/coalescent-history.md

 key producers.
 The graph change perturbs the MCMC trace, and seed 0 happens to perform substantially more work in the child.

-In the long-range panel means, current recurring cost is 23.5% above the 4.2 source baseline, and about 84% of the absolute gap accumulated after the pre-dependent-edge checkpoint.
+In the long-range panel means, recurring cost at `b0f1cb92` is 23.5% above the 4.2 source baseline, and about 84% of that absolute gap accumulated after the pre-dependent-edge checkpoint.
 Mean Work is 26.4% above 4.2.
-These percentages describe distributional checkpoints, not controlled same-work deltas.
+These percentages describe distributional checkpoints, not controlled same-work deltas; the new edge-contingency endpoint has not yet been measured over this seed panel.

-## Dependent-edge hypothesis
+## Edge-contingency result

-The attribution of the `672da381` regression to `IntMap.toVector` is strong: the commit changes only its value lookup from fixed to dependent USE edges, and its parent and child have identical benchmark traces.
-The exact mechanism is not yet proven.
-Fixed USE edges are replayed by `force_regs_check_same_inputs()`, which can retain the old result when every USE result is unchanged.
-After checking fixed edges, that function currently returns false whenever the step owns any dependent edge.

-This behavior strongly suggests that many `IntMap.toVector` evaluations are invalidated conservatively and later recover unchanged dependent USE results.
-If any result had changed, the old fixed-edge implementation would also rerun the operation.
-However, the frequency of all-unchanged invalidations has not been counted, and dependent-edge bookkeeping may contribute some overhead.
+The earlier `672da381` regression came from treating IntMap entry USEs as one call-order-dependent sequence.
+In `ee18ab15`, sibling entries instead inherit only the map and key-set contingencies.
+With byte-identical traces, this lowers recurring instructions by 28.3% from the API-only checkpoint and by 27.5% from the pre-API baseline.
+This is strong evidence for overbroad dependency ownership as the main mechanism, although the combined commit does not partition the recovery among the individual IntMap operations.

+Converting the other important traversals recovers another 3.8%, and deleting the compatibility API recovers 0.3%.
+The API-only boundary itself adds 1.0% recurring instructions and remains unexplained.
+Raw measurements and hashes are in `benchmarks/coalescent-runs.tsv`.

 ## Slowdowns to investigate

-- `IntMap.toVector`: confirmed same-trace regression; test dependent-edge replay against a fixed-edge rollback.
-- `IntMap.restrictKeysToVector`: 15.4% seed-0 recurring increase, but the trace
-  changes, so establish whether the slowdown survives multiple seeds.
+- Edge-contingency API-only boundary: a same-trace 1.0% recurring increase;
+  separate dispatch, object-layout, and code-layout effects.
+- The earlier standalone `IntMap.restrictKeysToVector` boundary changed its trace.
+The combined IntMap recovery does not identify its individual share.
 - Apparent dependent-edge machinery boundary: 3.6% seed-0 recurring increase
   with unknown trace status; separate bookkeeping, invalidation, and evaluation costs.
 - Completed Runtime AST conversion: 6.5% higher `I50`; measure `I1` at both
   endpoints before assigning the increase to recurring work.
-- Current fixed startup: the five-seed mean `I1` is 15.6% above 4.2 after
+- Fixed startup at `b0f1cb92`: the five-seed mean `I1` is 15.6% above 4.2
-  removing the Unicode scanner cost; recover the per-seed dispersion.
+  after removing the Unicode scanner cost; recover the per-seed dispersion.
 - The long-range panel mean has a remaining 3.8% recurring increase from 4.2 to the pre-dependent-edge checkpoint, including the small runtime-layout regressions.

 ## Future work

-- Count fixed-input matches that fall back solely because dependent edges are present, all-unchanged dependent replays, first mismatch positions, replayed prefix lengths, and executions retained for each affected IntMap operation.
+- If per-operation attribution is needed, benchmark sibling changes that migrate each IntMap operation separately from the API-only checkpoint.
+- For genuinely sequential dependencies, count fixed-input fallbacks, all-unchanged dependent replays, and first mismatch positions before adding replay machinery.
 - Backfill raw `I1` and `I50` rows, dispersion, and trace hashes for the high-priority changed or unknown boundaries: `restrictKeysToVector`, arity/eta expansion, lazy vector and matrix dimensions, and direct coalescent